wikimedia/ws-export/README.md

      If it's not installed at `/usr/bin/epubcheck` then set the `EPUBCHECK_JAR` environment variable.

-3. Create a database and database user and add these details to `config.php`.
+3. Create a mysql database and database user and add these details to `config.php`.

 4. Run `./bin/install.php` to initialize the database.